Itzskade/42_api/README.md

 UID=your_api_uid_here
 SECRET=your_api_secret_here

-You can generate these credentials from your 42 profile under “OAuth Applications”.
+You can generate these credentials from your 42 profile under [“OAuth Applications”](https://profile.intra.42.fr/oauth/applications)

 ---